How cigarette smoke damage to house

 The financial implications of cigarette smoke damage are substantial and include:

-Understanding these financial impacts is crucial for property owners and landlords to determine proactive measures against smoke damage to some extent.
+Understanding these financial impacts is crucial for property owners and landlords to determine proactive measures against smoke damage to some extent, including investing in professional cleaning for a smoker's house when residues and odors are severe.

 Decreased Property Value